Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

 4. Fracture of the crowns

-Zirconia has great strength and does not fracture or chip easily.
+Zirconia (Metal free crowns) has great strength and does not fracture or chip easily.
 Porcelain fused to metal crowns have porcelain layered on the metal which is brittle and can easily chip off exposing the metal.

-Zirconia is very much similar to ceramic materials.
+Zirconia metal free crown is very much similar to ceramic materials.
 It can be stained and provides excellent natural tooth like appearance.
 On the contrary, although porcelain has good esthetic properties, the metal base alters its appearance and therefore compromises the esthetics.

 Around 30% of the population is allergic to few metals.
 Porcelain fused to metal crowns in few patients show allergic reactions in their oral cavity.
-Zirconia on the other hand is very biocompatible and does not trigger any allergic reactions in the oral cavity.
+Metal Free Crowns on the other hand are very biocompatible and does not trigger any allergic reactions in the oral cavity.

-The metal in Porcelain fused to metal crown undergoes corrosion over time while zirconia does not.
+The metal in Porcelain fused to metal crown undergoes corrosion over time while zirconia (Metal free crown) does not.

-Advantages of Zirconia crowns over Porcelain Fused to Metal crowns
+Advantages of Metal free Zirconia crowns over Porcelain Fused to Metal crowns

 Monolithic and Layered Zirconia